TimKam/Quantitative-Bipolar-Argumentation/README.md

 pip install .

-Requeriements for Windows:
+Requirements for Windows:
 - Microsoft Visual C++ 14.0 or greater

-Adittionally, in the file qbaf_python, there will be a simple implementation of this.
+Additionally, in the file qbaf_python, there will be a simple implementation of this.

 ## Testing
 To test the package locally, first install the test requirements (`pip install -e .[dev]`) and then run `pytest` in the project's root directory.